As a software professional, are you a fan of open source or commercial development and testing tools? Or, do you rely on both?

 Bits and Pieces

 Open source tools have a few other drawbacks.
 They rarely work with legacy environments, and when enterprises use a combination of manual and automated testing, open source makes management and tracking more complicated.
 Finally, open source tools don’t offer the documentation and support that commercial tools do.
-For organizations question markwith large teams of low-level developers and testers, those resources can be invaluable.
+For organizations with large teams of low-level developers and testers, those resources can be invaluable.

 This isn’t to say that open source tools are not a good option.
 As we mentioned earlier, in fast-paced, agile environments, as well as for cloud- and web-based development, open source tools shine.
 In very large or traditional environments, commercial tools are often required to support the spread of technologies.